Onomis2/Love2d-Button-Manager/README.md

 <!-- Add a video tutorial up here once the library is finished. -->

+Download the module 'manager.lua' and add it to your project files.
 Require the module in your main file:

 ```local button = require("manager")```